From Jar to native cross-platform Java with pipeline

 Name can’t contain capital letters.
 Version has to be in the semantic versioning format. main points to the entry point of electron.
 I recommend giving it an obvious name, so it cannot get confused with other main.js, index.js and config.js files.

-In the script section, one can specify simple scripts and their names.
-To run electron for development I type npm run electron .
-The script distExe packages an executable and distInstaller also creates an installer.
+This is the script section.
+To run electron for development, I type npm run electron.
+The script distExe packages an executable and distInstaller goes further to create an installer:

 "scripts": {